-If you’ve just bought a water softener and you’re a complete newbie to adding salt to the brine tank – maybe you don’t even know which tank to add the salt to – this guide is for you.
+If you’ve just bought a water softener and you want to know how to add salt to the brine tank, this guide is for you.

-We’ve kept things as simple as possible.
-Below, you’ll find a quick step-by-step guide on how to add salt to your water softener.
+Below, you’ll find our expert-written step-by-step guide on how to add salt to your water softener.

 Table of Contents

 - 🪣 Step 1: Locate the Brine Tank & Open the Lid

 - 📏 Step 2: Check the Tank’s Salt Levels

 - 🔎 Step 3: Check for Salt Bridges or Chunks

 - 📥 Step 4: Pour in the Salt